 Since your family cannot be together 24 hours a day, you need to consider how you would find each other in a disaster.
 Have a plan ready before the emergency occurs, outlining for yourself, your friends, and your family where you will stay in case a disaster strikes.
 The Division of Emergency Management offers a website that allows you to create a plan based on your specific needs.
-Visit www.floridadisaster.org/family.
+Visit www.FLGetAPlan.com to build your Family Emergency Plan.